To read a related article on my early activities in high speed photography Click here!

 Finally, here is my list of Web sites for Photo/Imaging Technologists with many thanks to all who contributed to it.

-To send me mail select my Express Mail Delivery service but remove the IPT_ first!.
+To send me mail select my Express Mail Delivery service!.

-The first version of this page was first installed in 1992
+The first version of this page was installed in 1992